runsecret/rsec/README.md

 4. **What happens behind the scenes:**
    - RunSecret loads the .env file
-   - Retrieves actual secrets from AWS Secrets Manager
+   - Retrieves actual secrets from AWS Secrets Manager and Azure Key Vault (multiple vaults can be used simultaneously)
    - Injects them into the environment **only** for your application
    - Monitors stdout/stderr and redacts any accidental leaks of those secrets